 Excluding certain food groups from our diet and depriving ourselves of certain nutrients is not risk-free.
 There are, of course, notable exceptions, where dietary exclusions are necessary for health reasons; for example, sufferers with diabetes should avoid sugar, sufferers with coeliac disease should follow a gluten-free diet, and people who allergic to certain foods should avoid these foods.

-I otherwise support a more holistic and balanced approach where all foods are allowed, and I fully endorse the Mediterranean diet.
+I support a more holistic and balanced approach where all foods are allowed, and I fully endorse the Mediterranean diet.
 Remember, however, that moderation is the key.

 - Have three regular main meals: breakfast, lunch and dinner.